 - No snacking between meals

-You may think these are optional, but in reality, they are two rules that really shape the mental and emotional relationships we have with food and our health.
+You may think these are optional, but in reality, they are three rules that really shape the mental and emotional relationships we have with food and our health.
 Which in the end, rank above weight loss as a goal of the Whole30.
 The Whole30 program is looking to change the way we interact with food and our understanding of what being healthy really feels like.

 Exclusionary Diet Reintroduction Phase